tunglt6596/PCIe-DE2i-150/README.md

 ### Prerequisites

 * I use Ubuntu 14.04 for DE2i-150.
 Kernel version is 4.4.0.
-You can check with command:
+You can check with this command:

 ```
-uname -r
+$ uname -r
 ```

 * Please add this two options into grub booting commands: